Hepatitis C Virus Tests

 A health professional uses a needle to take a blood sample, usually from the arm.

 A home test kit is available for hepatitis C (HCV).
 The kit contains a sharp device (lancet) that you use to take a small sample of blood from your fingertip.
 The blood sample is then placed on a piece of collection paper and mailed in a prepaid envelope to a lab for testing.
 Results are ready in 10 days.
 You'll get an ID number to use when calling a toll-free number to obtain confidential results.
 If the results of the test are positive, it's important for you to make an appointment with your doctor to confirm the test results, find out the amount of damage to your liver, and see if antiviral therapy is an option.

 How It Feels

-Results of hepatitis C virus testing that show no infection are called negative.
-This means that no antibodies against HCV or HCV genetic material was found.
-Results are usually available in 5 to 7 days.
+Results of hepatitis C virus (HCV) testing that show no infection are called negative.
+This means that no antibodies against HCV and no HCV genetic material was found.
+Results are usually ready in 5 to 7 days.